sorgerlab/indra/doc/tutorials/html_curation.rst

 .. figure:: images/apikey_curatorID.png
     :align: center

-When you have entered the necessary information, click the 'Submit' button by the statement that you curated:
+When you have entered the necessary information, click the **Submit button** by the statement that you curated:

 .. figure:: images/curation_submit_circled.png